-- The Mexican Supreme Court ruled on the required legal standing to question marketing authorisations in violation of patents and health law regulations.
-The Supreme Court addressed many legal issues relevant for the decision; however, to be concise, we will refer to only some of them, as follows: - although it was not the main issue subject of analysis, the Supreme Court states that a patent holder has a subjective right that is transformed in proper legal standing to questioning any proceeding that may violate its exclusive rights; and - ii) in absence of a subjective right such as a patent, based on the human right conferred in the Mexican Constitution to healthcare a pharmaceutical company having a valid marketing authorisation for an innovative medicine has the proper legal standing to questioning and request COFEPRIS the issuance of an approval for a bioequivalent product only if it fully complies with all the applicable laws and regulations, otherwise the healthcare right provided in the Mexican Constitution would be jeopardised.
+The Mexican Supreme Court ruled on the required legal standing to question marketing authorisations in violation of patents and health law Regulations.

+The Supreme Court addressed many legal issues relevant for the decision; however, to be concise, we will refer to only some of them, as follows:

+- although it was not the main issue which was subject to analysis, the Supreme Court states that a patent holder has a subjective right that is transformed in proper legal standing to questioning any proceeding that may violate its exclusive rights; and - ii) in the absence of a subjective right such as a patent, based on the human right conferred in the Mexican Constitution to a healthcare or a pharmaceutical company having a valid marketing authorisation for an innovative medicine, these companies have the proper legal standing to question and request the Federal Commission for the Protection against Sanitary Risk (COFEPRIS) the issuance of an approval for a bioequivalent product only if it fully complies with all the applicable law and regulations, otherwise the healthcare right provided in the Mexican Constitution would be jeopardised.

-Although, this Supreme Court precedent did not order COFEPRIS to cancel the generic approval and also established that COFEPRIS was not bound to call the innovator to the generic's approval proceeding, it is a valuable and positive case law which confirms that patent holders have the legal standing to question marketing authorisations that may violate the exclusive rights but also based on the human right to health recognised in the Mexican Constitution, a pharmaceutical company as part of the health system, in order to prevent health risks is entitled to question and request COFEPRIS to observe all the applicable rules and regulations for an approval of a medicine.
+However, this Supreme Court precedent did not order COFEPRIS to cancel the generic approval, and also established that COFEPRIS was not bound to call the innovator to the generic approval proceeding.
+This is a valuable and positive case law which confirms that patent holders have the legal standing to question marketing authorisations that may violate the exclusive rights, but it is also based on the human right to health which is recognised in the Mexican Constitution and which recognises a pharmaceutical company as part of the health system, in order to prevent health risks.
+It is also entitled to question and request COFEPRIS to observe all the applicable rules and regulations for the approval of a medicine.

-Novartis Case in Mexico
+The Novartis Case in Mexico.

-The Circuit Court ruled on behalf of Novartis considering that Novartis had the proper legal standing to request COFEPRIS to observe the patent listed in the linkage gazette and requested the observance of the linkage regulation.
-In addition, the Circuit Court agreed with the allegation that article 167bis of the Linkage Regulation is unconstitutional as it does not provide the right of the titleholder of the patent to be heard during the approval process.
+The Circuit Court ruled on behalf of Novartis considering that Novartis had the proper legal standing to request COFEPRIS to observe the patent listed in the Linkage Gazette, and requested the observance of the Linkage Regulation.
+In addition, the Circuit Court agreed with the allegation that article 167bis of the Linkage Regulation is unconstitutional, as it does not provide the right of the titleholder of the patent to be heard during the approval process.

-This is the first case in Mexico deciding unconstitutionality against a provision of the linkage regulation but on behalf of the patent holder.

-As the decision of interest is a final declaration of unconstitutionality of a provision that was applied in prejudice of Novartis, legally speaking, COFEPRIS cannot apply again and in the same manner, this provision against Novartis even in different cases, would mean that derived from this decision, as from now, Novartis is entitled to request participation in "any" approval proceedings by third parties based on article 167bis of the Health Regulation that was declared unconstitutional on behalf of Novartis.
+This is the first case in Mexico which decides unconstitutionality against a provision of the Linkage Regulation and on behalf of the patent holder.
+As the decision of interest is a final declaration of unconstitutionality of a provision that was applied in prejudice of Novartis, legally speaking, COFEPRIS cannot apply again and, in the same manner, this provision against Novartis even in different cases.
+This would mean that derived from this decision, as from now, Novartis is entitled to request participation in "any" approval proceedings by third parties based on article 167bis of the Health Regulation that was declared unconstitutional on behalf of Novartis.